 Accurate and reliable deformation measurements are a cornerstone of materials testing.
 Traditional methods, including strain gauges and extensometers, are both accurate and reliable; however, they provide information only at the site of application.
 A more advanced technology, Digital Image Correlation (DIC), is capable of producing non-contact full-field strain measurements of deforming bodies.
-Veryst analyzes global deformation measures, such as specimen elongation, and a global view of strain localizations with this technology.
+Veryst analyzes global deformation measures, such as specimen elongation, as well as strain localizations with this technology.
 Veryst also uses this methodology to measure local deformation, such as the true strain in a necked tensile specimen.
 We can also perform biaxial measurements, permitting the calculation of Poisson’s ratio or Lankford coefficients (r-values).

 The use of non-contact measurements also allows for the testing of fragile or soft materials which may be negatively influenced by an extensometer that is physically attached to the specimen.
 When coupled with our high-speed camera, Veryst can determine surface strains of objects deforming at high rates of strain.